-There is no better way to end a long day of sightseeing in Tokyo, Japan than with cold sake, a Japanese cocktail or craft beer.
+There is no better way to end a long day of sightseeing in Tokyo, Japan than with sake, a Japanese whiskey or Tokyo craft beer.
 As luck would have it, there are a multitude of Tokyo bars where tired tourists can sip, swirl and chug.
-Since we were cramming our days full of top tourist attractions and neighborhood navigation, we veered away from Tokyo nightlife that crept into the wee hours of the morning.
+Since we were cramming our days full of top Tokyo tourist attractions and neighborhood navigation, we veered away from Tokyo nightlife that crept into the wee hours of the morning.
 Instead, we steered ourselves to the best bars in Tokyo for an afternoon beer or an evening cocktail.

 The bars in Tokyo are as intriguing and unique as the city itself.
 One thing Tokyo bars are not, however, is cheap.
 Being conscious of our budget, we were eager to find cool bars in Tokyo where we could grab a drink and revel in the atmosphere without breaking the bank.
-As experience-driven travelers, we sought out local drinking holes, but couldn’t resist checking out some of the top Tokyo nightlife for foreigners too.
+As experience-driven travelers, we sought out local Tokyo drinking holes, but couldn’t resist checking out some of the top Tokyo nightlife for foreigners, too.